gohugoio/hugoDocs/content/en/troubleshooting/logging.md

 ## Command line

-Enable console logging with the `--logLevel` command line flag.
+Enable console logging with the `--logLevel` command-line flag.

 Hugo has four logging levels: